egamble/timeless/README.md

 The detailed description of Timeless is at https://github.com/egamble/timeless/wiki

-Copyright © 2013 Evan Gamble
+Copyright © 2013 Evan Gamble.
 Distributed under the Eclipse Public License.
 See the file COPYING.